 2. Give some TLC to your hiking boots

 Keeping your feet safe and protected is key to a happy adventure.
 After each hike, especially after muddy trips, take the time to clean, air-dry, and condition your hiking boots.
 You can start by brushing off any mud or dust using water or a gentle soap.
 Then, continue by taking out the insoles and placing your boots upside down on the floor to air dry, keeping them away from heat sources; just let the air do the job.
 Finally, if your boots appear dry or cracked, use a leather conditioner to moisturize the material.

 3. Wash outdoor clothing according to the labels

 The technical fabrics used in outdoor clothing should receive the care intended for it.

 We know it might be tempting to wash your camping clothes just like you would any of your day to day clothes, but doing so could mean wearing down the material.
 That’s why it’s crucial to pay special attention to the type of detergent and the method of drying recommended for the item.
 Be especially careful with down-filled garments such as jackets and sleeping bags.
-The Nikwax Down Wash Direct is an easy to use, safe and high performance cleaner for down filled clothing, which revitalizes insulation and restores durable water repellency (DWR).
+The Nikwax Down Wash Direct is easy to use, safe, and high-performance cleaner for down-filled clothing, which revitalizes insulation and restores durable water repellency (DWR).

 4. Thoroughly clean cookware after camping